aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/fleet_provisioning_trusted_user/_index.md

 ## Considerations

 This implementation covers the basics of Amplify and React code.
 It does not cover certain aspects that may arise in production use.

+### Approach for Other User Authentication or Languages

+While the example above utilizes AWS services, the Trusted User for fleet provisioning can be accomplished with other user authentication approaches.
+As long as an authenticated user can invoke the [```createProvisioningClaim()```](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateProvisioningClaim.html) API, this meets the requirement for obtaining the temporary credentials to pass to the device.
+AWS SDK's for other languages have support for the ```createProvisioningClaim()``` using the standard SigV4 auth.